Dan0sz/host-webfonts-locally/readme.txt

 = I have another file I want to host locally.
 Could you make a plugin? =

 Maintaining three plugins besides my daily 9-to-5 job is a handful, so no. If you're looking for a way to host analytics.js locally; please install [CAOS](https://wordpress.org/plugins/host-analyticsjs-local/).
-To host other 3rd party scripts and styles locally, try [HELL](https://wordpress.org/plugins/host-everything-local/).
 For anything else, please follow the steps in [this how-to](https://daan.dev/how-to/host-js-locally-crontab/).

 = How come my font isn't available in OMGF? =